 Chris directs his legal focus on mergers and acquisitions, securities, employment, business planning, tax, ESOPs, intellectual property, government contracts, international matters and general corporate and commercial matters.
 This familiarity with a wide breath of law benefits his clients greatly, and often enables him to anticipate a potential issue before it occurs.

 Other business projects have included resolving shareholder disputes and the preparation of shareholder buy-sell agreements, operating agreements for limited liability companies, employment and consulting agreements, non-competition and confidentiality agreements, and stock bonus, option, SAR and other equity compensation plans.
 In addition to representing foreign clients in various transactions, including forming, operating, buying and selling entities in the U.S., he has also been involved in internal investigations relating to foreign operations of U.S. entities, including issues relating to the Foreign Corrupt Practice Act.
+Chris has also handled a foreign company’s stock sales to its US employees.

 Chris worked part-time, and after graduating from law school full-time, as a law clerk for Hon.
 Judge J. Dudley Digges of the Court of Appeals of Maryland from 1974-1976.
 After his clerkship, he took the opportunity to travel solo around the world for approximately 18 months, visiting about 25 countries mostly in Asia, the Indian subcontinent and the Mideast.
 Shortly after returning to the U.S., Chris began practicing law at Shulman Rogers.